 The quilt sandwich is made up of the quilt top, the batting, and the quilt's backing.
-Layers are secured together using a process known as basting.
+The layers are secured together using a process known as basting.
 The steps you take to make a quilt sandwich depend on the type of quilting (by hand or machine) that is planned for the project.

 Mark the Quilt for Quilting

 Use a contrasting pencil or chalk to mark the quilting motifs on top of the quilt.
-There are many types of markers that can be used to draw lines on a quilt.
+Many types of markers can be used to draw lines on a quilt.
 Test new markers to make sure their lines are easy to remove when quilting is complete.

 Take a photo of the quilt if you're unsure how it should be quilted.
-Print the photo a few times and experiment with designs until you find something you like.
+Print the photo a few times and experiment with drawing designs on the photo until you find something you like.

 Your quilt may not need to be marked if you plan to stitch in the ditch or use other types of quilting stitches, such as evenly spaced parallel lines or meander quilting.
 Straight lines are easy to machine quilt with a walking foot.